-- That April, he received national attention for defending comments by then-White House spokesman Sean Spicer about Adolph Hitler.
+- That April, he received national attention for defending comments by then-White House spokesman Sean Spicer about Adolf Hitler.
 Spicer had criticized Syrian President Bashar al-Assad, saying, "You had someone who was as despicable as Hitler who didn't even sink to using chemical weapons."
 Though Spicer called his gaffe "inexcusable" and apologized, Cramer opined that the analogy was "not without some validity," as Hitler — who killed millions in gas vans and chambers — did not use chemical weapons on the battlefield.

 - In September 2018, he argued that even if Brett Kavanaugh had sexually assaulted people, that should not disqualify him from confirmation to a lifetime Supreme Court appointment.
 After calling allegations against the nominee baseless, he suggested that if they were true, "It certainly means that he did something really bad 36 years ago, but does it disqualify him from the Supreme Court?"

 - Last July, he argued that the late Rep. Elijah Cummings (D-MD), who was black, could not have faced racism because he was a successful member of Congress.
 Cramer, who is white, added that he could call himself a "victim of racism" because people "snicker" about his home state.

 Asked Wednesday about the tweet and whether Cramer had apologized to Pelosi, a spokesperson forwarded a link to a wire story reporting that Cramer had said, "I’m really sorry it happened.”